Loss Functions for Neural Networks for Image Processing: Conclusions

 \subsection{Super-resolution}

 We also verify the outcome of our analysis on the network for super-resolution proposed by Dong et al.~\cite{Fleet14}.
 We start from the network architecture they propose, and make a few minor but important changes to their approach.
 First we use PReLU, instead of ReLU, layers.
-Second we use bilinear instead of bicubic interpolation for initialization.
+Second we use bilinear instead of bicubic interpolation for initialization (we do this for both training and testing).
 The latter introduces high-frequency artifacts that hurt the learning process.
 Finally we train directly on the RGB data.
-We made these changes for all the loss functions we test, including \ltwo, which also serves as a comparison with the work by Dong et al.\footnote{We use this modified network in place of their proposed architecture to isolate the contribution of the loss layer to the results.} Figure~\ref{fig:SR} shows some sample results.
+We made these changes for all the loss functions we test, including \ltwo, which also serves as a comparison with the work by Dong et al. We use this modified network in place of their proposed architecture to isolate the contribution of the loss layer to the results---and because it produces better or equal results than the one produced by the original architecture.
+Figure~\ref{fig:SR} shows some sample results.
 Given the results of the previous section, we only compared the results of \lone, \ltwo, MS-SSIM, and Mix, see Table~\ref{tab:tables}.
 An analysis of the table brings similar considerations as for the case of joint denoising and demosaicking.